albertcthomas/anomaly_detection_lab/README.md

-# Introduction to unsupervised anomaly detection - Fujitsu Workshop
+# Introduction to unsupervised anomaly detection

-This repository contains the notebook of the unsupervised anomaly detection lab session of the Fujitsu workshop.
+This repository contains the notebook of a lab session introducing unsupervised anomaly detection.

 ### Requirements